bekk/bekk-christmas/post/kotlin/work-in-progress-reified-type.md

 val bar: Data = genericFunc("{\"answer\": 42}", Data::class.java)
 ```

-The class parameter allows us access to the type of T without having to instantiate an object of class T and send it in.
+The class parameter allows us access to a type without having to instantiate an object of class T and send it in.
+The KClass argument sent in is usually the same as T.
 A common use case for this pattern is when you have a string of, say, JSON, and you want to deserialize it into some object.
 In fact, libraries like GSON and Jackson offer functions like this to serialize from some supported format to an object.
-A downside with the current implementation is that it doesn't support generics very well - the class passed will be that of e.g. List, but it won't have the type of the List elements.
+A downside with the current implementation is that it doesn't support generics very well - the class passed will be that of e.g. List, but it won't have any information about the type of the List elements.
 And isn't that extra parameter a bit nasty?

 ## Reified type